ahippman/Physiology/01_Linear_Model_Anova.md

 ## F-statistic: 33.19 on 7 and 16 DF,  p-value: 2.274e-08
 ```

+The lower three lines in this summary tell us how well the model fits to our actual data that we based the model on.
+Multiple R-squared: 0.9356 means that 93.56% of the data can be explained by/ fall within the range of  this model.
+The statistical significance of this model is given as F(7,16) = 33.19, p-val = 2.274e-08.

 ```r
 anova(lm_all_Growthrate.dd) # #this will use the linear model and give us a table of the analysis of the variance in our dataset
 ```